Clicky

 Each individual can react to cannabis differently.
 It is vital to go over its side effects or risks with a doctor and discuss dosage levels as well as its usage before considering to incorporate medicinal cannabis into your medical journey.

-Special Precautions and Warnings for Medical Cannabis Products
+Special Precautions and Warnings for Medical Cannabis

-Medical marijuana may interact with certain medicines, such as antidepressants, antibiotics or blood thinners.
+Medical cannabis may interact with certain medicines, such as antidepressants, antibiotics or blood thinners.
 Therefore, it is important to check in with a doctor before taking medical cannabis at the same time as any medications.

-At Elios Clinics, we can properly assess a patient’s overall health and provide medical advice on how to safely and effectively use medicinal cannabis.
+At Elios Clinic,r we can properly assess a patient’s overall health and provide medical advice on how to safely and effectively use medicinal cannabis.
 Our professional healthcare team can impart knowledge about different consumption methods, such as smoking, vaping, consuming edibles, or using topical creams or patches.

 Preventing side effects and risks